layilin/SP23-33852/_annotations/book2.md

 [place] 80.498 Porto Santo.
 One of the Madeira Islands in the Atlantic Ocean; the other was Madeira.
 The Madeiras were a Portuguese colony and an important way-station for transatlantic voyages in the eighteenth century.
 Because sugar production began in the fifteenth century on Madeira, it became a model for sugar colonies in the Caribbean.

 81.500 sky.
-The "Errata" list at the end of *The Sugar-Cane* indicates that "sky" should be replaced by "air."
+The "Errata" list at the end of *The Sugar-Cane* indicates that "sky" should read "air."

 81.503 yard-arm.
 Either end of the yard of a square-rigged ship.
 The yard is a spar slung across a mast to support and extend a square sail.